Bettola

 Bettola (La Bëtla [lɐ ˈbətlɐ] or Bétula [ˈbetulɐ]) is a comune (municipality) in the Province of Piacenza in the Italian region Emilia-Romagna, located about 140 km west of Bologna and about 30 km south of Piacenza.

 People

 France's last recognised World War I veteran, Lazare Ponticelli, was born here before moving to Paris at nine years of age.

-The fraction of Pradello has been claimed as the official birthplace of Christopher Columbus.
 The leader of the Italian Democratic Party, Pier Luigi Bersani, was born here in 1951.